 - ASTM E 1354 – Standard Test Methods for Heat and Visible Smoke Release Rates for Materials and Products Using an Oxygen Consumption Calorimeter.

 - ASTM E 2307 – Standard Test Methods for Determining Fire Resistance of Perimeter Fire Barriers Using Intermediate-Scale, Multi-Story Test Apparatus.

-When would you need to use a fire retardant film or plastic sheeting?
+When to use a fire retardant film or plastic sheeting:

 Fire retardant plastic sheeting can be used in applications such as building enclosures, scenery construction, trade show events, and temporary partitions.
 If you have construction projects that are in the public sector such as hospitals, schools, sports centers, and institutional buildings Americover is your source for fire rated plastic sheeting that meets your project specifications.